 Our camp site in the woods is available for visitors, bondfire (if season), tables and toilet are available.
 How about bringing your own lunch, and enjoy a special time together with the alpacas?

 Please note that we need to take the weather into account as this is an outdoor activity.

 We are Alexandra Martinsen and Bjørn Brændshøi, two passionate alpaca breeders with more than 10 years of experience.

 We breed alpacas for their luxurious wool and also for their mild, gentle presence which makes them perfect for human interaction.

-Alexandra is a teacher and she uses the alpacas in her work with children with extra needs.
+Alexandra is a teacher and she uses the alpacas in her work with children.
 Bjørn is an engineer and focuses on breeding technique, farm management and activities that combines the alpacas with humans.

 Our goal is to let people experience the wonderful alpaca up close and personal and we love seing sparkles in our visitors eyes when they do!